 Austria is a very interesting tourist destination in Central Europe.
-A mountainous, landlocked country, only a third of its territory is lower then 500 meters above sea level.
+A mountainous, landlocked country, only a third of its territory is lower than 500 meters above sea level.

-The mountainous Austria offers quite a few opportunities for scenic train routes.
-The best scenic train routes are mapped for you in our Scenic Train Routes in Austria.
+Mountainous Austria offers quite a few opportunities for scenic train routes.
+The best scenic train routes are mapped for you in this guide to Scenic Train Routes in Austria.

 The Austrian Federal Railways (ÖBB) runs a network of 5700 km of rail lines.
 Smaller companies run lines on alpine routes.
 There are lines running only in the summer for tourists as well.